tsahil01/Password-Manager/README.md

 - Generate random, secure passwords consisting of letters, numbers, and special characters
 - Customize the length and complexity of the generated passwords
 - View and manage your saved passwords within the app

+## 💻 How to use

+To use this application, you can either download the .exe file (for Windows users) or clone this repository and install the required packages using `pip install <package_name>`.
+Once the packages are installed, run the `main.py` file to start the application on any Windows, Linux or Mac OS.

 ## 🚀 Latest updates